cgonzalezval/document_process_spark/README.md

    engineering, etc.) the patents might belong, by creating an unsupervised topic model (e.g. LDA) for the patents.

 ## Installation
-Requisites: python and databricks-cli (https://docs.databricks.com/dev-tools/cli/index.html)
+Requisites: python and databricks-cli installed (https://docs.databricks.com/dev-tools/cli/index.html)
-1. Download the code to a local computer.
+1. Download the code from github to a local computer.
 2. Configure databricks-cli
 3. Configure variables in src/python/app/constants
    * INPUT_STORAGE_NAME -> Storage Account in Azure
    * INPUT_STORAGE_KEY -> Key to access the account
    * INPUT_CONTAINER_NAME -> Container with the tgz files
    * POSITIVE_DATA_CLASSIFIER_STORAGE_KEY
-3. Execute src/python/databricks_cli/uploader.py -> It uploads all files to the Databricks instance.
+4. Execute src/python/databricks_cli/uploader.py -> It uploads all files to the Databricks instance.
    * It will use the following paths:  dbfs:/FileStore/code, dbfs:/FileStore/azure_scripts, dbfs:/FileStore/resources
-4. Execute src/python/databricks_cli/job_creater.py -> Creates the jobs in azure
+5. Execute src/python/databricks_cli/job_creator.py -> Creates the jobs in azure databricks.
 The execution is manual.